 The Best of the Best

-The two best teams from far and away have been the Cleveland Cavaliers and the Golden State Warriors.
+The two best teams for the last few years were the Cleveland Cavaliers and the Golden State Warriors.
 These squads have faced off in the last four NBA Finals, with Golden State winning the first, Cavs winning the second, and Golden State winning the last two.
-However, in this 2018 season, the Toronto Raptors have risen to take Cleveland’s place as the most dominant team in the Eastern Conference.
-Our Raps also hold one of the best records in the league (YAY!!)
+However, in this 2018/19 season, the Toronto Raptors and Milwaukee Bucks have risen to take Cleveland’s place as the most dominant team in the Eastern Conference mostly because LeBron James left Cleveland to play for the LA Lakers.

 The Women’s National Basketball Association (WNBA) is one of the best professional leagues for women in North America as these basketball bosses actually get airtime on top sports networks in the US.
 One of the top players right now is Candace Parker (Los Angeles Sparks).
 At a 6’4” she became the first woman to EVER dunk in a NCAA (National Collegiate Athletic Association) back in 2006 when she was only a freshman.
 Like, pardon me?!
 We can’t even jump high enough to reach out top shelf in the kitchen.
 Honourable mention to our Canadian ballas who are now ranked 6th in the world after an incredibly impressive 2016 Summer Olympics in Rio.